IQuOD/duplicated_checking_IQuOD/README.md

 Running the Crude Screen check: the No.12 criteria check...
 Running the Crude Screen check: the No.13 criteria check...
 Running the Crude Screen check: the No.14 criteria check...
-The number of the possible duplicates pairs are:
+The number of the potential duplicates pairs are:
 ('wod_007276168O.nc', 'wod_007276473O.nc')
 ...
 ...